Laugharne: St Martin's Church

-Inside the church is a shaped cross-slab dating from the Dark Ages, probably the 9th-10th century, built into the east wall of the south transept and has an unusual Celtic design carved onto it.
-Some historians claim the design is of Viking origin.
-There is thick ropework, in the form of looped interlacing, running up from the bottom to the cross-head.
-Close to the edges there is thinner knotwork.
-The large round-shaped cross-head has a Latin-style cross in the centre with a small boss in the middle of that and oval looped links between the arms.
+The parish church of St Martin was built in the 14th century by Guido de Brian, lord of the manor of Laugharne.
+The original dedication was to St Michael as 15th-century records use this dedication.
+The churchyard, rectangular in shape, has shown evidence of Cist burials.
+Various archaeological finds have been made during grave-digging: a wheel-topped stone; a medieval tile and a fragment of what is believed to be a tomb canopy.
+The churchyard's 18th- and 19th-century monuments are Grade II listed for their group value.

+The interior has a cross-slab, probably dating from the 9th or 10th century, with a carved Celtic design carved onto it.
+It has been suggested that the design is of Viking origin.

 The church is today part of the United Benefice of Bro Sancler.
 Welsh poet and playwright Dylan Thomas is buried in the churchyard, his grave marked by a white cross.

 Landmarks

 Local attractions include the 12th-century Laugharne Castle, Laugharne Town Hall and the estuary birdlife.

 Laugharne Township currently has 69 listed buildings and contains several fine examples of Georgian townhouses including The Great House and Castle House together with Island House, parts of which date back to the Tudor period.
 All three properties are grade II* listed and a number of other early vernacular cottages have also survived.

 There are a number of landmarks in Laugharne connected with the poet and writer Dylan Thomas.
 These include the Dylan Thomas Boathouse, where he lived with his family from 1949 to 1953, and now a museum; his writing shed; and the Dylan Thomas Birthday Walk, which was the setting for the work Poem in October.